-Read and contemplate the National Directory for the Formation, Ministry and Life of Permanent Deacons in the United States, with particular focus on chapters 1 & 4.
+Review and contemplate the resources & guidance available in the National Directory for the Formation and Life of Permanent Deacons with a particular focus on chapters 1 & 4.

 Talk to your spouse (if applicable) and to your pastor.
 If there is a deacon in your parish, talk with him about being a deacon.